The last of a dying breed, still here in 2020.

 The E82 BMW 1 series coupe of 2004, and then its direct replacement, the F22 2 series of 2013, were and are compact, rear-wheel drive, two-door coupe-sedans.
 The 2 series coupe is a design notable for its classic longitudinal front engine, rear wheel package, and its related proportions that combine with an unusually marked three-box sedan silhouette to make it a classic twentieth century car design type.

-The E82 and F22 were and are close siblings to the BMW 1 series hatchbacks of the same vintage, but with the hatchback 1 series now front-wheel-drive, and with a four door sedan Gran Coupe 2 series launched in 2019 sharing the same front wheel drive platform, the days of the venerable two-door coupe 2 series and its classic sedan proportions are numbered: 2020 might be the last year a compact rear wheel drive sedan design is produced.
+The E82 and F22 are close siblings to the BMW 1 series hatchbacks of the same vintage, but with the hatchback 1 series now front-wheel-drive, and with a four door sedan Gran Coupe 2 series launched in 2019 sharing the same front wheel drive platform, the days of the venerable two-door coupe 2 series and its classic sedan proportions are numbered: 2020 might be the last year a compact rear wheel drive sedan design is produced.
 And, to add spice to this last of a dying breed, the zenith of the 2 series coupe range is the pugnacious M2 that rekindles the spirit of its ancestor, the 2002 turbo, perhaps the defining compact sedan design of the 20th century.
 Tomorrow is an exciting place for car design, but the last-of-the-line BMW M2 shows how yesterday and today are exciting places for cars design too!